Munchappy/legal/MERCHANTS_HOME.md

 ## No Driver Fleet.
 No Logistics Headaches.

 Munchappy maintains a network of independent couriers dispatched to fulfill every delivery.
 You do not recruit them, manage them, insure them, or pay them.
-The delivery fee paid by the customer covers the courier's earnings in full — that money never touches your revenue.
+The delivery fee paid by the customer covers the courier's earnings in full and never touches your revenue.

 Your only job is to prepare great food and have it ready when the courier arrives.